Asian Art Outpost

 yī sī lán jiào

-The first three characters sound like the word "Islam", and the last character means "religion" or "teaching".
-It's the more general term for "Islam" in China.
-The highest concentration of Muslims in China is Xinjiang (the vast region in northwest China that was known as East Turkistan Republic until 1949 and is sometimes called Chinese Turkistan, Uyghuristan or Uyghur Stan).
-Here you will find Uygurs, Kazakhs, and Kyrgyz and others that are descendants of Turkmen (possibly mixed with Persians and Arabs).
-Many of their ancestors were traders who traveled the silk road to buy and sell spices, silk, and exchange other goods from the Orient and Middle East.
+The first three characters sound like the word “Islam,” and the last character means “religion” or “teaching.”
+It's the most general term for “Islam” in China.
+The highest concentration of Muslims in China is Xinjiang (the vast region in northwest China that was called The East Turkistan Republic until 1949 and is sometimes called Chinese Turkistan, Uyghuristan).
+Here you will find Uygurs, Kazakhs, Kyrgyz, and others that are descendants of Turkmen (possibly mixed with Persians and Arabs).
+Many of their ancestors were traders who traveled the silk road to buy and sell spices and silk and exchange other goods from the Orient and the Middle East.

-But I have heard that it's best not to cross them, as in this land, the law is the blade, and everything is "eye for an eye".
-The Chinese government has little control in Xinjiang with almost no police officers except in the capital of Urumqi (so it's a 60-hour roundtrip train ride to seek the aid of law enforcement in most cases).
+However, I have heard that it's best not to cross them, as in this land, the law is the blade, and everything is “eye for an eye.”
+The Chinese government has little control in Xinjiang, with almost no police officers except in the capital of Urumqi (so it's a 60-hour roundtrip train ride to seek the aid of law enforcement in most cases).

-While few seem to be devout, there are at least small mosques in every village.
+While few seem devout, there are at least small mosques in every village.
 And you will never see a man or woman outside without a head covering.

-It should be noted that these people are all citizens of China but they are officially of the Caucasian race.
-A visit to Xinjiang will change your idea what it means to be Chinese.
+It should be noted that these people are all citizens of China, but they are officially of the Caucasian race.
+A visit to Xinjiang will change your idea of what it means to be Chinese.

 wǒ bù piě xià nǐ mén wéi gū ér wǒ bì dào nǐ mén zhè lǐ lái